-Application: The entire submission received by ARPA-E, including the Full Application and Reply to Reviewer Comments.
+Application: The entire submission received by ARPA-E, including the Notice of Intent, Full Application, and Reply to Reviewer Comments.

 ARPA-E: is the Advanced Research Projects Agency - Energy, an agency within the U.S. Department of Energy.

 Cost Sharing: is the portion of project costs from non-Federal sources that are borne by the Prime Recipient (or non-Federal third parties on behalf of the Prime Recipient), rather than by the Federal Government.